shakacode/react-webpack-rails-tutorial/docs/tests-and-ci.md

 # Running Tests and CI

-*Default rake task runs feature specs, mocha tests and linting*
+*Default rake task runs feature specs, jest tests and linting*

 We have: